Joomla Component Development Tutorial Step by Step

 8. Installation and Uninstallation: Components can be packaged as installable extensions.
 This makes it easy to distribute and install them on different Joomla websites.

-Joomla component development step by step
+Joomla component development step-by-step

 We will cover the essential steps to create a simple component that manages and displays a list of books.